Basic features of Betty Blocks

 The page builder is used to design the user interface of your application.
 New pages are designed using various components, one can drag and drop them onto the page canvas to construct the application’s layouts, add navigation, various data components, buttons, forms, etc. Citizen developers can choose the pre-defined page templates or use a blank page and start designing from scratch.
 In the process of building your application, you can always use the preview option to compile the front end and rebuild it as required.

-The data model is a visual simplified representation of information stored in an application and its underlying database.
+Models segment is a visually simplified representation of information stored in an application and its underlying database.
 It consists of:

-Models that represent a visual design for real-world objects that can be uniquely identified.
+• Models that represent a visual design for real-world objects that can be uniquely identified.
+There are three types of models: data models, remote and schema models.

-Properties describe the specifications of one object within a data model.
-For example, if a data model contains information about users of a website, they will probably have such properties as: ‘First name’, ‘Last name’, ‘Email address’, etc.
+• Properties describe the specifications of one object within a model.
+For example, if a data model contains information about users of a website, they will probably have such properties as: ‘First name’, ‘Last name’, ‘Email address’, etc

 Actions